Student Services Office

-The Student Services office provides a range of financial, academic and personal support for students attending ITB.
+The Student Services office provides a range of financial, academic and personal supports for students attending ITB.

 The Student Services Office staff are available to meet with any student who has individual difficulties.
 The Service aims to provide both advice and practical supports in a wide variety of circumstances.

-Student Service is totally confidential and is free to all registered students.
+It is a totally confidential service and is free to all registered students.

 The Department of Education & Skills fund the following programmes which are available to registered full time students at ITB.